dispersionlab/gitshow8/reflections.md

 the scratching at 00:15 feels like a dentist drilling under anesthesia...

-01:04 someone blows out a candle or tries to whistle (hwha)
+01:04 [auditory hallucination] someone blows out a candle or tries to whistle (hwha)

+01:15 [AH] felt tip marker (the cheap kind, not a Sharpie) writing on a flip chart in a shipping container dissolves into crackling faint morse code through the radio at 01:20